 Combi vs Conventional Boilers: Pros and Cons

-Comparing a combi vs conventional boiler will no doubt help you find the best heating system for your home.
-These are very different heating systems so it's highly likely that one will be far more suitable than the other.
+Comparing a combi vs conventional boiler will help you find the best heating system for your home.

 What is a combi boiler?

 A combi boiler delivers heating and hot water on demand.
-They're compact heating systems which don't need to be fitted alongside any tanks or cylinders.
-This is because everything they need to provide heating and hot water is within the boiler itself.
-Making them a space-saving heating system.
+One of their biggest benefits is that they don't need to be fitted alongside any tanks or cylinders, so they don’t take up much space.
+Everything they need to heat your home and hot water is within the boiler itself.

 While the space-saving qualities of a combi can't be understated, they do have their limitations.
 To meet high demands for domestic hot water, conventional and system boilers are installed alongside a hot water cylinder.
-As combi boilers heat and send hot water to a top on demand, they struggle to meet high demand.
+As combi boilers work by heating and send hot water to a top on demand, they struggle to meet high demand.

 What is a conventional boiler?